iamgbsmith/til/azure/activate-an-azure-pim-group.md

 To activate a PIM role, log into the Azure Portal.

-Navigate or search for "AZure AD Privileged Identity Management" to manage access.
+Navigate or search for "Azure AD Privileged Identity Management" to manage access.

 Select My roles -> Groups from the left-hand menu.